iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 The mix of the advantages cannot be found in any of other technologies.

-Also, remember that javascript is alive, under constant development.
-New features are coming, the modern ECMAScript standard brings nice features, new javascript engines work better and faster.
+Also, remember that JavaScript is alive, under constant development.
+New features are coming, the modern ECMAScript standard brings nice features, new JavaScript engines work better and faster.

-## Trends in Javascript.
+## Trends in JavaScript.
 HTML5.

 When you plan to study a technology, say <i>invest your time</i>, it is always good to overview the trends.